 Sweet potato scurf has also been called soil stain.
 High humidity and heavy periods of rain contribute to the growth of this fungal disease.
 Scurf is usually spread by sweet potatoes coming into contact with other affected sweet potatoes, contaminated soil, or contaminated storage crates and the like.

-Scurf can remain in the soil for 2-3 years, especially in soils rich with organic material.
-Its spores can also become airborne when infected plants are harvested or contaminated soils are tilled.
+Scurf can remain in the soil for two to three years, especially in soils rich with organic material.
+Its spores can even become airborne when infected plants are harvested or contaminated soils are tilled.
 Once infection occurs, there is no sweet potato scurf treatment.

 How to Control Scurf on a Sweet Potato Plant